Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 Can I get a drawdown mortgage with credit issues?

-Yes, quite often.
-As always, every lender treats this differently - but credit issues are often less of a factor, as you have no repayments to make.
-Read ore about bad credit mortgages.
+Yes, you could get a drawdown mortgage with poor credit, though it depends on your circumstances.
+As always, every lender treats this differently, but credit issues are often less of a factor, as you have no repayments to make.

 Can I get a mortgage on a unique property?

-They are available on many lenders’ websites and other financial hubs, but keep in mind that every lender uses its own calculations to work out how much you could borrow for a drawdown mortgage, and therefore results can differ from one mortgage calculator to the next.
+They are available on many lenders’ websites and other financial hubs, but keep in mind that every lender uses its own calculations to work out how much you could borrow for a drawdown mortgage, so you wouldn’t get an accurate calculation.

 *Based on our research, the content contained in this article is accurate as of most recent time of writing.
 Lender criteria and policies change regularly so speak to one of the advisors we work with to confirm the most accurate up to date information.
 The info on the site is not tailored advice to each individual reader, and as such does not constitute financial advice.
 All advisors working with us are fully qualified to provide mortgage advice and work only for firms who are authorised and regulated by the Financial Conduct Authority.
 They will offer any advice specific to you and your needs.
 Some types of buy to let mortgages are not regulated by the FCA.Think carefully before securing other debts against your home.
 As a mortgage is secured against your home, it may be repossessed if you do not keep up with repayments on your mortgage.
 Equity released from your home will also be secured against it.